colinleroy/cc65-wiki/Before-the-next-release.md

 On this page we collect things to be done before the next release.
 When something was done it is ~striked out~.
-After a release, the page will be whiped from all issues there were striked out (ideally all).
+After a release, the page will be whiped from all issues that were striked out (ideally all).

 * move all Wiki pages that fit into Contributing.md or the Documentation
 * make Contributing.md more complete